-As the system administrator:

-1. Run the following to see if FIPS is enabled:
+As the system administrator, run the following to see if FIPS is enabled:

 '''

+whoami

+root

 fips-mode-setup --check

 Installation of FIPS modules is not completed.

 FIPS mode is disabled.

 '''

 If FIPS mode is enabled is not displayed, then the system is not FIPS enabled and this is a fail.